jjawny/farm-youtube-engagement-using-live-thumbnails/README.md

 ![Find your YouTube video ID](./README/find-your-youtube-video-id.jpg)

 ### Your thumbnail
 To keep things simple, the base thumbnail has 5 slots for PFPs (positions hard-coded).
 This can be changed, for example, pasting hundreds of small PFPs covering the entire thumbnail.
 Check Google's docs for thumbnail limitations (e.g., must be <2MB).
+You may also need to verify via YouTube's frontend to be allowed to set custom thumbnails (edit the video in the browser and click custom thumbnail to get prompted) from here on, you can set via the API.
 ![base thumbnail](./app/assets/base_thumbnail.jpeg)

 ### Your YouTube API access